bonogg/bonogg.github.io/_pages/about.md

 **"Sectoral Policies in the EU"** *(with Tuna Dökmeci)*

 # Contacts
 You can find me at the following contacts.
-I am happy to connect and talk about research, collaborations, grad school, ~~and how to cope with the fact that Jannik Sinner has not yet won an ATP Masters 1000~~.
+I am happy to connect and talk about research, collaborations, grad school, and how to cope with the fact that Jannik Sinner has not yet won ~~an ATP Masters 1000~~ a Slam.
 ### Address
 European University Institute
 Department of Economics